 Evaluating and partnering with social media influencers

-One of the big challenges you will face when starting your social media influencer campaigns relates to evaluation of the potential influencer partners.
+One of the biggest challenges you’ll face when starting your social media campaigns relates to how you evaluate the potential influencer partners.
 Apart from deciding whether to choose a mega, celebrity, micro or macro influencer, you will have to separate the real influencers from those who buy followers and use the low-cost un-follow/follow services.
+Social media has revolutionized self-marketing and brand representation, so understanding your place among the frauds is vital to your success.

 Perhaps, you already know several platforms that automate the addition of followers and the providers who guarantee to add at least 5000 new followers to your social media account within a day.
 The problem with such services is that the audiences you buy are typically dummy accounts, hacked or abandoned accounts, follow-follow back pods or cloned accounts.
 Real influencers are those who draw people of common interest.